fmenti/fmenti.github.io/content/hobbies.en.md

 (To be continued)

 ### FAQ's
-* **Why do you leash walk your cat?** For my cat the walk on the leash is an adventure compared to the time she has to spend indoors.
-I use a leash in contrast to letting her walk where she wants to because I live in a suburb environment.
-The leash lets me prevent Estrella from getting into dangerous situations with cars or dogs.
-* **Can only young cats learn to walk on a leash?** Cats can learn new things their whole live just like humans can.
+* **Can only young cats learn tricks or to walk on a leash?** Cats can learn new things their whole live just like humans can.
 Of course it is easier to learn new things when you are younger but that does not mean once we get older we should stop trying to.

 ### Links for further reading

-* [hundestunde podcast](https://podcasts.apple.com/de/podcast/hundestunde/id1547821363): This is a podcast in german about education and relationships with dogs.
+* [Hundestunde podcast](https://podcasts.apple.com/de/podcast/hundestunde/id1547821363): This is a podcast in german about education and relationships with dogs.
 I discovered I could use many of their advises for my cat as well.
 (To be continued)